 Early Morning Beach Procession

+One of the highlights of the maritime festivities is the Early Morning Beach Procession held on Good Friday to commemorate those who died in the sea.
 The roots of the current celebration go back to the 15th century.
 Over 30 brotherhoods, fraternities, and different associations take part in the religious ceremonies that commonly parade religious statues through the streets, while people dressed-up as biblical characters and lots of believers are following.
-Naturally, one of the highlights of the maritime festivities is the Early Morning Beach Procession held on Good Friday to commemorate those who died in the sea.

-Via Crucis (Way of the Cross) takes place later that day.
+Via Crucis (Way of the Cross) takes place later on Good Friday.
 Holy Burial Procession is held at nightfall.
-This is the major highlight of the week.
+This is the major highlight of Semana Santa Marinera.
 Before 1930 it was organized by each parish individually, but since then it has been held jointly.

 Easter Sunday traditionally celebrates the Meeting of Risen Christ and his Mother—sorrowful at the beginning, these parades culminate with much joy, doves, and flower petals being released into the air.
-On Easter Day and also on Easter Monday families gather at the old riverbed for Easter treats which typically include sweet Easter cake (mona de Pascua) with boiled eggs.
+Later that day and also on Easter Monday families gather at the old riverbed for Easter treats which typically include sweet Easter cake (mona de Pascua) with boiled eggs.